Copyright © 1997- Underwood Consulting.|

 The real administrative people - the clerks, switchboard operator, drivers - made sure headquarters stayed off our back and made sure we got home on time.
 They also volunteered to fly to let the flight crews rest - they didn't have to.
 One particular clerk I recall volunteered to fly on a particularly bad day and although it made him proud his mother and congressman wrote to the CO asking why a clerk was flying combat assaults.
 The clerk asked to write both responses.

 So everybody flew - the cooks who kept a hot meal waiting at night and a hot breakfast in the morning.
 The clerks, the supply section, maintenance, communications - Hell, even the CO and XO flew.
-We were a team!”
+We were and always will be a TEAM!

 This history is dedicated to those who made it possible, and especially to those who made the supreme sacrifice for their country and compatriots.

 The 134th Aviation Company was originally a fixed wing Caribou company but built its combat record primarily as an Assault Helicopter Unit in Vietnam.
 To acknowledge its predecessor and namesake, a brief history of the Caribou era is included in this narrative.